-- (a) A, as owner of a farm Y, has a right of way over B's land to Y. Lying beyond Y, A has another farm Z, the beneficial enjoyment of which is not necessary for the beneficial enjoyment of Y. He must not use the easement for the purpose of passing to and from Z. - (b) A, as owner of a certain house, has a right of way to and from it.
-For the purpose of passing to and from the house, the right may be used, not only by A, but by the members of his family, his guests, lodgers, servants, workmen, visitors and customers; for this is a purpose connected with the enjoyment of the dominant heritage.
-So, if A lets the house, he may use the night of way for the pi impact, of collecting the rent and seeing that the house is kept in repair. - 22.
-Exercise of easement, Confinement of exercise of easement.
-The dominant owner must exercise his right in the mode which is least onerous to the servient owner; and, when the exercise of an easement can without detriment to the dominant owner to confined to a determinate part of the serivent heritage; such exercise shall, at the request of the servient owner, be so confined.
+- (a) A, as owner of a farm Y, has right of way over B's land to Y. Lying beyond Y, A has another farm Z, the beneficial enjoyment of which is not necessary for the beneficial enjoyment of Y. He must not use the easement for the purpose of passing to and from Z. - (b) A, as owner of a certain house, has a right of way to and from it.
+For the purpose of passing to and from the house, the right may be used, not only by A, but by the members of his family, his guests, lodgers, servants, workmen, visitors and customers; for this is a purpose, connected with the enjoyment of the dominant heritage.
+So, if A lets the house, he may use the right of way for the purpose of collecting the rent and seeing the house is kept in repair. - 22.
+Exercise of easement-confinement of exercise of easement

+The dominant owner must exercise his right in the mode which is least onerous to the servient owner, and, when the exercise of an easement can without detriment to the dominant owner be confined to a determinate part of the servient heritage, such exercise shall, at the request of the servient owner, be so confined.

 - (a) A has a right of way over B's field.
-A must enter the way at either end and not at any intermediate point. - (b) A has a right annexed to his house to cut that chi.ng-grass in B's swamp.
-A, when exercising his easement, must out the grass so that the plants may not be destroyed. - 23.
-Right to alter mode of enjoyment.
-Subject to the provisions of section 22, the dominant owner may, from time to time, alter the mode and place of enjoying the easement: Provided that he does not there by impose any additional burden on the Servient heritage.
+A must enter the way at either end and not at any intermediate point. - (b) A has a right annexed to his house to cut thatching grass in B?s swamp.
+A, when exercising his easement, must cut the grass so that the plants may not be destroyed. - 23.
+Right to alter mode of enjoyment

+Subject to the provisions of section 22, the dominant owner may, from time to time, alter the mode and place of enjoying the easement, provided that he does not thereby impose any additional burden on the servient heritage.

-Exception.-The dominant owner of a right of way cannot vary his line of passage at pleasure, even though the does not there by impose any additional burden on the Servient heritage.
+Exception-The dominant owner of a right of way cannot vary his line of passage at pleasure, even though he does not thereby impose any additional burden on the servient heritage.